 The sudden withdraw of U.S. Special Operations Forces from Syria has sparked out the Turkish military operation in this region.
-The British special forces have found themselves encircled by opposing sides after Trump’s decision to pull out troops from northern Syria.
+The British special forces have found themselves encircled by opposing sides after Donald Trump’s decision to pull out troops from northern Syria.

 A top military source said: “It’s been near chaos since Trump’s astonishing announcement.
 A small number of our special forces were among the larger number of Americans still there.”

 Among those who were evacuated from Syria, was also a small number of French troops.
-The SAS operators are understood to have been in Syria since July along with an unknown number of troops from the UK’s Special Forces Support Group, mostly paratroopers.
+The British SAS operators are understood to have been in Syria since July along with an unknown number of troops from the UK’s Special Forces Support Group, mostly paratroopers.

-The earlier extraction was halted because of the real possibility and fear that the planes could be hit in crossfire.
+The earlier extraction was halted because of the real possibility and fear that the planes could be hit in the crossfire.